aribelruiz/MultiThreaded-MinotaurParty/README.md

 I used the join() method to assure that every thread created waited for the previous thread to finish before running.
 Due to this approach, the execution time varies depending on how many guests, N, were invited to the party and a game of chance due to the random number generator possibly generating guests who have already entered the maze a significant amount of times to enter the maze.
 As there is no way to solve the problem concurrently, my approach is most efficient.

 I also assured to use a boolean array for guestsAteCake[] to decrease the amount of memory used using another data type.

+# Problem 2: Minotaur's Crystal Vase
+## How To Run Program 2 (Problem 2)
+This program was written using java.
+To run problem 2, cd into the Assignment2/Problem2 directory and enter the following into the command line:

+    javac MinotaursVase.java
+    java MinotaursVase.java